Midway Multimodal Plan

 We have lived on East Midway since 1987.
 Traffic has definitely increased.
 Since putting in a merging lane at Sheridan and East Midway Blvd., there is now excessive speeding, road rage, horns honking and cars actually driving in the parking areas of E. Midway.
 This has become a very unsafe street in front of our house.
 It has become so unsafe, that we don’t have family or friends park in the front of our house.
 There wasn’t any of these issues prior to the merging lane.
 Thank you for your attention on this matter.
 Steven and Debra Silver

-dsilver asked over 2 years ago
+dsilver asked about 3 years ago

 Thank you for your comment!
 Broomfield staff and the project team are initiating the second phase of the study to begin the development of design alternatives for the corridor.
 Speeding has been a concern noted in our data collection and through feedback from the public.
 This issue will be thoroughly reviewed and considered as alternative designs are developed.
 Please visit BroomfieldVoice/MidwayPlan for new information related to alternative designs over the coming months to share your thoughts!